Training & Stewardship

 Land stewardship / Rangeland restoration / Rangeland health

 Critical to a successful rangeland restoration program is understanding, “the presence of undesirable brush and weeds is typically symptomatic of a bigger problem.”
 Invora herbicide is an excellent solution to treat the weed and brush infestation symptom, but there are likely other management issues that must be addressed for long-term treatment success, such as implementing an adequate grazing management program.

-Bayer supports the educational efforts of improving rangeland stewardship and soil health of rangeland, etc. from associations like: Grazing Lands Coalitions, USDA/Natural Resources Conservation Service and University Cooperative Extension Systems through Oklahoma, Texas, New Mexico and Arizona, East Foundation, Welder Wildlife Foundation, Noble Foundation, etc. These organizations are highly knowledgeable about proper rangeland stewardship practices, grazing management plans and brush management procedures.
+Envu supports the educational efforts of improving rangeland stewardship and soil health of rangeland, etc. from associations like: Grazing Lands Coalitions, USDA/Natural Resources Conservation Service and University Cooperative Extension Systems through Oklahoma, Texas, New Mexico and Arizona, East Foundation, Welder Wildlife Foundation, Noble Foundation, etc. These organizations are highly knowledgeable about proper rangeland stewardship practices, grazing management plans and brush management procedures.

-If you have questions concerning best management practices regarding land stewardship, rangeland restoration or rangeland health, please contact your Bayer representative or a representative of one of these organizations.
+If you have questions concerning best management practices regarding land stewardship, rangeland restoration or rangeland health, please contact your Envu representative or a representative of one of these organizations.
 Consider researching your regional Grazing Lands Coalition if you are not already a member.

 Understanding brush management outcomes